ggoodwin37/weights/README.md

 # weights
-Output weight matrix for workout
+Output weight matrix for workout.

+Quick and dirty output for weight lifting workouts which are fiddly and annoying.

+Easier to write code than learn google sheets :)